MISSOURI

 Missouri LIHWAP is a temporary emergency program designed to help households and families who have fallen behind on their water and wastewater bills.

 Households eligible for LIHWAP benefits will have a one-time credit of up to $750 applied to their water utilities account.
+Priority is given to households facing the threat of disconnection, or those that have already been disconnected.

 How can I get help with my water bill in Missouri?